torerik123/adventureplanner/README.md

 ![New item](https://i.ibb.co/vHJ2Wmq/newitem2.jpg)

 # Sample list
 After making a list, the user can delete items by checking the box for the item to delete.
-The user also has the option to select all checkboxes by selecting the top checkbox.
+The user also has the option to select all.
 ![Sample list](https://i.ibb.co/CVvWV6Z/samplelist.jpg)

 # Explore